uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/swapping-senior-management-for-students.md

                 </div>
             </div>
             <p class="prominent">
-                Karen is a French and Spanish teacher at Norbury Manor Business Enterprise College for Girls.
-Despite having enjoyed a successful career as the director of two large market research agencies, she'd always harboured a long-term ambition to teach.
-This desire to make a difference ultimately inspired her to train on a School Direct course.
+                I am a French and Spanish teacher at Norbury Manor Business Enterprise College for Girls.
+I was a director of a large market research agency, but I had always always harboured a long-term ambition to teach.
             </p>
             <p>
-                "I'd always had teaching in mind," says Karen, "because I'd really enjoyed the work I'd done with young people and children in my previous job.
+         I’d always had teaching in mind, because I’d really enjoyed the work I’d done with young people and children in my previous job.
 I felt a spark and the creativity that comes with that.
-I wanted to become a teacher for that reason but also because of the passion and enthusiasm I have for languages, which I wanted to pass on."
+I wanted to become a teacher for that reason but also because of the passion and enthusiasm I have for languages, which I wanted to pass on.
             </p>
             <div>
                 <div class="quote-block">